valhuber/fab-quickstart/README.md

 ## Explore

 This project contains 2 main folders:
-1. `nw`: is a fab project for a sqlite version northwind (nw), for illustration and testing
+1. `nw`: is a fab project for a sqlite version northwind (nw), for illustration and testing.
+It was built using the ([QuickStart procedure.](https://sites.google.com/view/app-logic-server/python-fab))
 1. `fab_quickstart` code (work in progress - see Explore, below).
    1. The main code is `fab_quickstart/fab_quickstart_base.py`.
 This is what you run, as described below.
    1. For customizations, it is extended by its runnable subclass `fab_quickstart/fab_quickstart.py`